skellis46/finger-pointing-moon/case-for-support.md

 >Depending on the approach you are using throughout your research, you may also need to explain clearly the creative and/or performative aspects of the work, explain how you will develop a new process, product or tool, or provide details of who you have consulted or will be involved in the process of research.

+add something here about concept of visibility/invisibility as a means to slow down and re-orient the method.
+See zettel concept as method.
+But perhaps also linked with fuzzy concepts (see same zettel)

+see also thinking about lack of conceptual stability in practice-research (same zettel as above).
+Wondering if this is a bug or a feature.
+What might happen in an attempt to bring conceptual stability to the methods?
+Is this possible?
+What might we agree on?
+This probably goes in 'why these methods'.

 The methods address the research questions from the inside through _experimental practice-research_, and the outside through _traditional scholarship_:

 #### Experimental practice-research

 The methodological heart of _Finger Pointing Moon_ is the sustained examination of an experimental form of Authentic Movement (AM) as practice-research fieldwork.

 AM is a process-oriented movement practice that distinguishes the body as observed from the outside (third-person perspective) and the soma as perceived from the inside (first-person perception).[@hanna_what_1995 p.341] AM provides a highly structured body-based process of empirical (visible) and sensorial (non-visible) observation.
-Its focus is on doing something rather than making something, and the practice dwells deeply in ambiguous feelings and thoughts and presents movement experiences that are not obviously visible.
+Its focus is on doing something rather than making something, and the practice dwells deeply in ambiguous feelings and thoughts, and presents movement experiences that are not obviously visible.
 In _Finger Pointing Moon_ the practice acts as a closed methodological system with which to observe the epistemic limits and possibilities of body-based work.
 The slipperiness of such contemplative practice, often beyond the reach of "verbalization and of rationalization"[@kerr_borgmann_2016 p.64] and complicated to document, is essential to the project.
 In _Finger Pointing Moon_ AM is an edge-case or paradigmatic method to examine the epistemic limits, possibilities and failings of body-based practice-research, and to propose extrapolations of these limits to other practice-research disciplines.
 The practice offers clear and precise limits to wrestle with what can be known differently through practice-research.

 In _Finger Pointing Moon_ the practice will involve three people.
 The first two (Ellis and Whalley) will work with an experimental form of the AM practice and will change between the roles of mover and observer.
 Over the course of the practice they will adapt it (including using first, second and third-person photography and videography) by experimenting with the limits and possibilities of observable and sensorial experience.
-This method builds on earlier work by Ellis.[e.g. -@ellis_corporeal_2020] The third collaborator -- Roger Kneebone -- will act as an external observer to the entire practice.
+This method builds on earlier work by Ellis.[e.g. -@ellis_corporeal_2020] The third collaborator (Kneebone) will act as an external observer to the entire practice.
 The three roles provide degrees of proximity to the empirical and non-empirical qualities of the practice-research, and provide the means by which to excavate what lies in-between, beneath and behind the artistic practice.

 The practice will be documented from within via photography, videography, written and spoken reflections, and from the outside by the third collaborator's detailed observations and analysis.

 In _Finger Pointing Moon_ the artistic practice will be a research outcome (Output 1: Experimental documentation practices) and also applied as an "object of the research"[@borgdorff_conflict_2012 p.146] to underpin the other research methods, outputs and outcomes.

-add something here about concept of visibility/invisibility as a means to slow down and re-orient the method.
-See zettel concept as method.
-But perhaps also linked with fuzzy concepts (see same zettel)

-see also thinking about lack of conceptual stability in practice-research (same zettel as above).
-Wondering if this is a bug or a feature.
-What might happen in an attempt to bring conceptual stability to the methods?
-Is this possible?
-What might we agree on?

 #### Traditional scholarship